tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

 into or out of the user's viewport, only when the appropriate conditions are satisfied.

-One of these conditions is that the difference between the user's previous and current scroll positions is greater than the `scrollBuffer`, to ignore slower scrolling.
+One of these conditions is that the difference between the user's previous and current scroll positions must be greater than the `scrollBuffer`, to ignore slower scrolling.
 This makes it less sensitive to smaller movements, so that it only does something when the user is quickly scrolling up or down, and not from a small random swipe.
 In this way, it improves the user's experience by not having the navbar pop back into the